REMAP: Regularized Matching and Partial Alignment of Video Embeddings: Experiments and Results

-\paragraph{Qualitative Results.} Fig.~\ref{fig:4}(a) compares REALIGN with prior baselines.
-CnC~(\cite{bansal2022egoprocel_pcass}) tends to over-segment, while OPEL~(\cite{chowdhury2024opel}) and RGWOT~(\cite{mahmood2025procedure}) still misalign steps and fail to manage redundant frames.
-In contrast, REALIGN handles mass imbalance by routing background to the virtual sink, leading to faithful key-step localization and interpretable transport maps.
+\paragraph{Qualitative Results.} Fig.~\ref{fig:4}(a) compares REMAP with representative baselines.
+CnC~\cite{bansal2022egoprocel_pcass} often fragments sequences into noisy segments, while OPEL~\cite{chowdhury2024opel} and RGWOT~\cite{mahmood2025procedure} continue to align redundant or background frames to procedural steps.
+In contrast, REMAP assigns low-confidence regions to the virtual sink and preserves cleaner correspondences among salient procedural frames.
+This results in more contiguous key-step localization and more interpretable transport maps.